 It should be noted that if you change the name of the layer, the previous versions will disappear from the assets folder.
 If you want to save them, simply copy them from that folder before you change anything.

-If you no longer want the assets to be generated, simply go to the generate and turn it off and that is that.
+If you no longer want them to be created, simply go to the file menu command and turn it off and that is that.